-- (a) A deputation wishing to attend and address a meeting of Council shall apply in writing to the CEO not less than fourteen (14) days before the meeting. - (b) The CEO, on receiving an application for a deputation shall notify the Chairperson who shall determine whether the deputation may be heard.
-The CEO shall inform the deputation of the determination in writing.
+- (a) A deputation wishing to attend and address a meeting of Council shall apply in writing to the Chief Executive Officer not less than fourteen (14) days before the meeting. - (b) The Chief Executive Officer, on receiving an application for a deputation shall notify the Chairperson who shall determine whether the deputation may be heard.
+The Chief Executive Officer shall inform the deputation of the determination in writing.
 Where it has been determined the deputation will be heard, a convenient time shall be arranged for that purpose, and an appropriate time period allowed.

 - (c) For deputations comprising three or more persons, only three persons shall be at liberty to address Council unless the Councillors at the meeting determine otherwise by resolution.
-A deputation shall be given adequate opportunity to explain the purpose of the deputation. - (d) If a member of the deputation other than the appointed speakers interjects or attempts to address the Council, the Chairperson may finalise the deputation. - (e) The Chairperson may terminate an address by a person in a deputation at any time where: - the Chairperson is satisfied that the purpose of the deputation has been sufficiently explained to the Councillors at the meeting - the time period allowed for a deputation has expired, or - the person uses insulting or offensive language or is derogatory towards Councillors or staff members. - (f) The CEO is responsible for the deputation including that the appointed speaker/s are notified in writing of developments or future actions as appropriate.
+A deputation shall be given adequate opportunity to explain the purpose of the deputation. - (d) If a member of the deputation other than the appointed speakers interjects or attempts to address the Council, the Chairperson may terminate the deputation. - (e) The Chairperson may terminate an address by a person in a deputation at any time where: - the Chairperson is satisfied that the purpose of the deputation has been sufficiently explained to the Councillors at the meeting - the time period allowed for a deputation has expired, or - the person uses insulting or offensive language or is derogatory towards Councillors or staff members. - (f) The Chief Executive Officer is responsible for the deputation including that the appointed speaker/s are notified in writing of developments or future actions as appropriate.